anklav24/nextjs-notion-starter-kit/readme.md

 3. `npm install`
 4. `npm run dev` to test locally
 5. `npm run deploy` to deploy to vercel 💪
+6. `vercel --prod` to deploy to vercel production

 I tried to make configuration as easy as possible — All you really need to do to get started is edit `rootNotionPageId`.